Next 7-week sessions:

 Suitable for all levels.

-Course includes: Seven 2-hour evening classes; weekly reading, sitting and moving assignments; Meditation Workbook; Guided Meditation mp3s
+Course includes: Seven 2-hour classes; weekly reading, sitting and moving assignments; Meditation Workbook; Guided Meditation mp3s

 Photographic print by Nick Simpson